 - Train key staff to give them the knowledge and confidence to identify children at risk

 - Protect children from terrorist and extremist material when accessing the internet at school

 - Ensure robust safeguarding policies are in place to identify children at risk, intervene and refer pupils as appropriate

 If you have any concerns you wish to discuss, please contact:

-Our Prevent Lead, Catherine Sharpe (Assistant Headteacher) or Designated Safeguarding Lead, Alison Black (Headteacher) on 01924 325300.They will ensure that any concerns raised by pupils, staff or parents are dealt with in accordance with Kirklees Safeguarding Procedures.
+Our Prevent Lead, Sarah Walker (Deputy Headteacher) or Designated Safeguarding Lead, Matt Birkett (Headteacher) on 01924 325300.They will ensure that any concerns raised by pupils, staff or parents are dealt with in accordance with Kirklees Safeguarding Procedures.
 Prevent policy and practice is detailed in our Safeguarding Policy under Section 3.5 ‘Preventing radicalisation and the Kirklees Prevent strategy’.
 Please click here.